 Most residential leases and rental agreements in Nevada require a security deposit.
 This is a dollar amount, usually one month's rent, that's intended to cover damage to the premises beyond normal wear and tear, and to cushion the financial blow if a tenant skips out early on the lease without paying.
 Here's a summary of Nevada landlord-tenant laws that cover the use and return of security deposits.

 Yes.
 Under Nevada landlord-tenant laws, a landlord may charge a tenant the equivalent of three months' rent for the security deposit.
-And also in Nevada, if both the landlord and the tenant agree, the tenant can use a surety bond for all or part of the deposit.
+Also, if both the landlord and the tenant agree, the tenant can use a surety bond for all or part of the deposit.

 To learn more about steps that tenants can take to protect their security deposit after they've paid it, check out Nolo's article Protect Your Security Deposit When You Move In.